amankumar100/How-to-use/Github Desktop.md

 ![1](https://github.com/user-attachments/assets/4c6af539-90c6-4125-b760-6e72e5999870)

-### Step 2 : Install the application with your desired location
+### Step 2 : Install the application with your desired location.

-### Step 3 : Open GitHub Desktop, choose theme
+### Step 3 : Open GitHub Desktop, sign in with Github account.
+Do some basic setup like choosing theme and all.

 ### Step 4 : Go to GitHub, choose a repository you want to contribute.
 Suppose you want to contribute in this repository named Python Snippet by DahlitzFlorian.